alexmurray/flycheck-clang-analyzer/README.md

 your code on-the-fly.

-This package depends on [irony-mode](https://github.com/Sarcasm/irony-mode/) to provide the clang configuration so is intended for users of `irony-mode`.
+This package depends on [irony-mode](https://github.com/Sarcasm/irony-mode/) to provide the clang configuration so assumes `irony-mode` is already installed and configured.

 ## Installation